bestchanges/hello_python/sessions/8/README.md

 - grow from seed to mature plant
 - give new seeds to nearby free cells
 - can be eaten (partially or fully) by herbivore animal
-- die
+- die (when it's time comes)

 There are also animals that living on the ground.
 Animal can see limit space around it (let say 3 cells).
 Animals can perform actions.
 Each action take specified amount of living power.
 Actions:
-- walk slowly
+- walk
-- run quickly
 - eat (carnivals eat other creatures)
-- lookup for partner
-- breed (you need male and female that want to breed on nearby cells)
-- born some children
 - die (when living power goes to zero, or when the time comes)

 Make a model of such world.
 Visualize objects with chars/colors.

 Advanced:
+Plants:
 - make several plant types
-- plant can suppress other kind of plants nearby slowly killing them
+- some plants can suppress other kind of plants nearby slowly killing them
+Animals:
+- sleep
+- lookup for partner
+- breed (you need male and female that want to breed on nearby cells)
+- born some children